 Lines 124-131 of the Results and Discussion now read: “Importantly though, our extensive screening of willow phenotypes (Materials and Methods) enabled us to identify traits that may be mediating the genetic specificity of trophic interactions with galling insects.
 In particular, we found that leaf C:N, certain leaf secondary metabolites (flavanones/flavanonols PC1), and plant size were associated with changes in the abundance of galling insects (multivariate GLM, χ23,104 = 28.44, P = 0.004; Table S2), whereas leaf gall diameter was associated with variation in a different suite of leaf secondary metabolites (salicylates/tannins PC1 and flavones/flavonols PC1)(weighted linear model, F2,59 = 8.27, P < 0.001; Table S2).”

-In addition, we toned down our strong inferences in Line 239-241 and Lines 546-547.
+In addition, we toned down our strong inferences in other portions of the manuscript.

+Lines 239-241 now read: “To identify the plant traits that may be determining resistance to galling insects, we measured 40 different traits associated with leaf quality (36 traits) and plant architecture (4 traits).”

+For the legend of Fig. 5, Lines 546-547 now read: “Fig. 5.
+Variation in the size and abundance of leaf galls on willows is associated with changes in the strength and composition of gall-parasitoid interactions.”

 Following up on the last point above (co-inheritance), because the present study is just sampling wild willow genotypes from a natural population, nothing is (it seems) known about genetic relatedness among the genotypic accessions studied here.
 To what extent are these genotypes really independent?
 Or, are some pairs of genotypes really clonal variants, or siblings, or in other ways more closely related?
 This is a nit-picky point that should not be used to reject the paper.
 But, the authors should remind the readers that relatedness among genotypes is not known (unless I am wrong on that point, in which case relatedness should probably be a covariate in the analysis, typically in the form of a known error matrix in a generalized least squares model).
 This relatedness can, if substantial, undercut the independence of sampled genotypes and introduce potential spurious confidence in correlations between genotype' traits (including their species interactions).